pbrisbin/pbrisbin.com/posts/2012-11-01-developing_web_applications_with_yesod.md

 ## The Lemonstand

 The blog example feels a bit overdone, doesn't it?
-In stead, let's build a lemonade stand (which I'll refer to as "The Lemonstand" from now on).
+Instead, let's build a lemonade stand (which I'll refer to as "The Lemonstand" from now on).
 We won't get too crazy with features, we just want a few pages and some database interaction so you can see how this framework can be used.